-Disclosures pursuant to Section 16 InstitutsVergV
+12. Disclosures pursuant to Section 16 InstitutsVergV

-According to Section 16(2) of the Regulations Governing Supervisory Requirements for Institutions' Remuneration Systems (InstitutsVergV) in conjunction with Article 450 of Regulation (EU) No. 575/2013, our company is subject to a limited disclosure obligation.
-In the following, we therefore show our general remuneration policies, disclose the features of our remuneration system broken down by country and type and provide quantitative information itemised by business unit.
+According to Section 16 (2) of the Regulations Governing Supervisory Requirements for Institutions' Remuneration Systems (InstitutsVergV) in conjunction with Article 450 of Regulation (EU) No. 575/2013, our company is subject to a limited disclosure obligation.
+In the following, therefore, we explain our general remuneration principles, disclose the structure of our remuneration system broken down by country and type, and provide quantitative information broken down by business unit.

-General remuneration policies
+General remuneration principles

-Sustainability and the avoidance of unreasonable risks are the top priorities for the Berenberg Group's remuneration policy.
-This is supported, for example, by the legal form of the limited partnership (Kommanditgesellschaft), which promotes long-term thinking and short-term trends towards maximising profits.
+The Berenberg Group places the highest priority on sustainability and the avoidance of disproportionate risks in the remuneration system.
+This is also supported by the legal form of a limited partnership, which encourages long-term thinking and prevents short-term profit maximization tendencies.

-The Management (the managing partners) determines the principles of the remuneration system of the Berenberg Group pursuant to Section 3 InstitutsVergV and informs the Advisory Board of the features of the remuneration system once a year, even though this is not a supervisory or administrative body pursuant to the KWG or the German Stock Corporation Act (AktG).
+The Board of Directors (personally liable partners) must, in compliance with InstitutsVergV section 3, define the Principles for the Remuneration System of the Berenberg Group and notify the Executive Board about the specific form of the remuneration systems, even though the Executive Board is not a supervisory or administrative body as defined in the German Banking Act (KWG) or the German Stock Corporation Act (AktG).

-Pursuant to Section 11 InstitutsVergV, Berenberg published the principles of the remuneration system in the Company's single rulebook.
-In accordance with Section 12(1) InstitutsVergV the Human Resources department, on behalf of the Management, reviews the remuneration system and the underlying remuneration parameters once a year or on an ad hoc basis to ensure their adequacy, and in particular to ensure that they are compatible with the business and risk strategies.
+In accordance with Section 11 InstitutsVergV, Berenberg has published principles for its remuneration system in its internal Single Rule Book.
+In accordance with Section 12 (1) InstitutsVergV, the Human Resources Department reviews the remuneration systems and the underlying remuneration parameters to verify their appropriateness and particularly also their compatibility with the business and risk strategies once a year or on an ad-hoc basis on behalf of the Board of Directors.

-To ensure the appropriate involvement of the control units pursuant to Section 3(3) InstitutsVergV in structuring and monitoring the remuneration system, the departments of Group Compliance and Risk Controlling (through the central business unit head of Bank Management) are involved in the annual review of the principles of the remuneration system within the scope of their duties.
-Furthermore, Risk Controlling, in cooperation with Human Resources, is responsible for determining the overall bonus pool, which is the largest variable remuneration component.
-The Internal Audit department, in addition to the Group Compliance department, regularly reviews the features of these remuneration system principles and ensures compliance with regulatory provisions in this regard.
+To ensure appropriate involvement of the control units as required under Section 3 (3) InstitusVergV in creating and monitoring the remuneration systems, Group Compliance and Risk Controlling are also tasked with being involved in the annual reviewing of the Principles of the Remuneration System.
+In addition, Risk Controlling coordinates with Human Resources the definition of the total bonus pool as the biggest component of variable remuneration.
+Internal Audit and Group Compliance check the design of the remuneration system principles and also compliance with regulatory requirements on a regular basis.

-Berenberg does not have a remuneration control committee pursuant to Section 25d(7) KWG in conjunction with Section 25d(12) KWG and Section 15 InstitutsVergV.
+Berenberg has not set up a remuneration committee under KWG section 25d subsection 7 in conjunction with KWG section 25d subsection 12 and Section 15 InstitutsVergV.

-Features of the remuneration system by country and type
+Design of remuneration systems by country and type